dotnet/AspNetCore.Docs/aspnetcore/blazor/globalization-localization.md

 > [!IMPORTANT]
 > Always set <xref:System.Globalization.CultureInfo.DefaultThreadCurrentCulture> and <xref:System.Globalization.CultureInfo.DefaultThreadCurrentUICulture> to the same culture in order to use <xref:Microsoft.Extensions.Localization.IStringLocalizer> and <xref:Microsoft.Extensions.Localization.IStringLocalizer%601>.

 Use the `CultureExample1` component shown in the [Demonstration component](#demonstration-component) section to study how globalization works.
 Issue a request with United States English (`en-US`).
-Switch to Chilean Spanish (`es-CL`) in the browser's language settings.
+Switch to Costa Rican Spanish (`es-CR`) in the browser's language settings.
 Request the webpage again.
-When the requested language is Chilean Spanish, the app's culture remains United States English (`en-US`).
+When the requested language is Costa Rican Spanish, the app's culture remains United States English (`en-US`).

 ## Statically set the server-side culture